Where to Find Brush in Minecraft

 Best Way to Get Brush

-The most reliable way to get Brush is to craft it at a Crafting Table from Feather, Copper Ingot, and Stick, because crafting is repeatable and does not depend on luck.
-Before you can craft it, gather the ingredients: Feather (kill chickens), Copper Ingot (smelt copper ore, abundant between Y 0 and Y 96), and Stick (crafted from two planks).
+Feather, Copper Ingot, and Stick on a Crafting Table makes Brush, and repeating that beats any search, because the 3 ingredients are renewable and so is Brush.
+Before you can craft Brush, gather what goes into it: Feather (kill chickens), Copper Ingot (smelt copper ore, abundant between Y 0 and Y 96), and Stick (crafted from two planks).
 Suspicious Gravel appears in Trail Ruins and Cold Ocean Ruins.
 Brushing these blocks reveals pottery sherds, armor trim templates, and other unique items.
-Remember that Brush does not stack, so each one you gather takes a full inventory slot — bring a chest or shulker box if you plan to collect several.
-Worth noting on the version side: Added in 1.20 (Trails & Tales Update).
+Brush never stacks, which is what makes a shulker box worth carrying on the trip: 27 slots, 27 of them, nothing doubled up, and no sorting to do when you get home.
+Brush comes with a footnote on the version side: Added in 1.20 (Trails & Tales Update).

 All Methods